InvolutionHell/.github/profile/README.md

 -----

-# Involution Hell
+# Involution Hell 内卷地狱

-Involution Hell is a **non-profit, open-source learning community founded and run by current university students and recent graduates.**
+Involution Hell （内卷地狱） is a **non-profit, open-source learning community founded and run by current university students and recent graduates.**

 We are dedicated to fostering a collaborative and supportive environment where every builder can: